WetHat/rss-tracker/test-vault/RSS/reference/Azimuth/The Probability of the Law of Excluded Middle.md

 >
 > ![image](https://johncarlosbaez.files.wordpress.com/2024/03/free_heyting_algebra_on_one_generator.jpg)

 🔗Read article [online](https://johncarlosbaez.wordpress.com/2024/03/13/the-probability-of-the-law-of-excluded-middle/).
-For other items in this feed see [[../Azimuth]].
+For other items in this feed see [[../Azimuth|Azimuth]].
+Azimuth
 - [ ] [[The Probability of the Law of Excluded Middle]]
 - - -
 The [Law of Excluded Middle](https://en.wikipedia.org/wiki/Law_of_excluded_middle) says that for any statement P, “P or not P” is true.